Principle-Five/pumpia-uniform-phantom/README.md

 To run the collection:
 1. Clone the repository
-2. Install the requirements using the command `pip install -r requirements.txt` when in the repository directory
+2. Use an environment manager to install the requirements from `requirements.txt` or install the requirements using the command `pip install -r requirements.txt` when in the repository directory
 3. Run the `run_uniform_rpt_collection.py` script

 To use the collection: